turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/classes_instances_methods.markdown

 ### Attributes in Code

-Let's go back to our playground file and add some attributes to the `Cubby` class:
+Let's go back to our playground file and add some attributes to the `Refrigerator` class:

 ```ruby
 class Refrigerator